-39 deaths have been attributed to vaping-related lung injuries to date.
+To date, dozens of deaths have been attributed to vaping-related lung injuries.
 As the vaping death toll continues to steadily increase, there is no doubt that the United States is facing a new epidemic.

 America’s eyes are opening to the deception and negligence employed by vaping companies who used tactics reminiscent of the Big Tobacco companies of years past, as more and more areas begin to prohibit the sale and distribution of e-cigarettes.